 Our consulting strategy work and technology strategy work help here, as well as our advisory work with leading venture capital firms in Silicon Valley, since casting a trained eye over investment trends can be a useful guide to workshop agendas.

-Three topics which have been receiving recent attention in our workshops are wireless sensor networks, cloud computing, and the management of innovation.
+Topics which have been receiving recent attention in our workshops are wireless sensor networks, applications of machine learning/AI, cloud computing, and the management of innovation.

 Wireless sensor networks are collections of tiny nodes which communicate their location, identity, and local measurements of their environment wirelessly over low-power computer networks.
 A simple form, namely RFID, is beginning to be used in supply chain management in the retail sector.
 Richer forms are being planned for factory management, agriculture, environmental monitoring, energy exploration, and defence.
 We cover both business applications, including new business models, of these networks, and the management of innovation in developing new types of networks and new companies.